-Records of all manual handling education and training provided will be maintained by the Manual Handling Advisor.
+The Manual Handling Advisor will maintain records of all manual handling education and training provided.
 Records will include:

-- Dates, location, and duration of training
+- Dates, location, and duration of training.

-- Details of the training content
+- Details of the training content.

-- Name(s) and signature(s) of attendees
+- Name(s) and signature(s) of attendees.

-- Name(s) and signature(s) of instructors
+- Name(s) and signature(s) of instructors.

-- A record of training (Appendix 3) outlining manoeuvres discussed, demonstrated and practiced.
+- A record of training (Appendix 3) outlining manoeuvres discussed demonstrated and practiced.

-7. REHABILITATION AND ASSESSMENT
+7 REHABILITATION AND ASSESSMENT